Python return Statement

 return x + y

-Every Function returns Something
+Every Function in Python returns Something

 Let’s see what is returned when a function doesn’t have a return statement.